ksengland/ATM_Exercise/README.md

 - HTML

 ## Future Updates:
-[-] Improve overdraft function
+[-] Improve overdraft function</br>
     - Currently, a warning is displayed to let user know the withdrawal amount cannot be more than the current balance.
-However, closing this alert refreshes the page and sets account balance back to $0.
+However, closing this alert refreshes the page and sets account balance back to $0.</br>
     - Future improvements will ensure the account balance remains the same and user is able to try again with a different amount.

 ## Author: